-- A. All equipment, except specified as architectural finish, must be painted one coat of approved color, conforming to manufacturer's standard. - B. Hoist machine and motor must be painted manufacturer's standard finish and color. - C. Controller, sheave, car frame and platform, counterweight, beams, rails and buffers except their machined surfaces, cams, brackets and all other uncoated ferrous metal items must be painted one factory primer coat or approved equal. - D. Stencil or apply decal floor designations not less than 101 mm (4 in.) high on hoistway doors, fascia, or walls within door restrictor areas.
-The color of paint used must contrast with the color of the surfaces it is applied. - E. Elevator hoisting machine, controller, governor, main line switch/ shunt trip circuit breaker, safety plank and cross head of car must be identified by 101 mm (4 in.) high numerals and letters located as directed.
-Numerals must contrast with surrounding color and must be stenciled or decaled.
+- A. All equipment, except specified as architectural finish, must be painted one coat of approved color, conforming to manufacturer's standard. - B. Pump Unit Assembly must be factory painted with manufacturer's standard finish and color. - C. Controller, sheave, car frame and platform, counterweight, beams, rails and buffers except their machined surfaces, cams, brackets and all other uncoated ferrous metal items must be painted one factory primer coat or approved equal. - D. Stencil or apply decal floor designations not less than 100 mm (4 in.) high on hoistway doors, fascia or walls within door restrictor areas.
+The color of paint used must contrast with the color of the surfaces to which it is applied. - E. Elevator pump/motor machine, controller, main line switch/shunt trip circuit breaker, bolster channel and cross head of car must be identified by 100 mm (4 in.) high numerals and letters located as directed.
+Numerals must contrast with surrounding color and must be stenciled or decaled. - F. Hoistway Entrances of Passenger and Service Elevators: - Door panels must be given rust resistant treatment and a factory finish of one coat of baked-on primer and one factory finish coat of baked-on enamel. - 2.
+Fascia plates, top and bottom shear guards, dust covers, hanger covers and other metalwork, including built-in or hidden work and structural metal, (except stainless steel entrance frames and surfaces to receive baked enamel finish) must be given one approved prime coat in the shop and one field coat of paint of approved color.

-- F. Hoistway Entrances of Passenger and Service Elevators: - Door panels, except stainless steel surfaces, must be given rust resistant treatment and a factory finish of one coat of baked-on primer and one factory finish coat of baked-on enamel. - 2.
-Fascia plates, top and bottom shear guards, dust covers, hanger covers and other metalwork, including built-in or hidden work and structural metal, except stainless steel entrance frames and surfaces to receive baked enamel finish, must be given one approved prime coat in the shop and one field coat of paint of approved color. - G. Elevator Cabs for Passenger and Service Elevators: - Interior and exterior steel surfaces must be given rust resistant treatment before finish is applied. - 2.
+- G. Hoistway Entrances of Freight Elevators: - 1.
+Metal surfaces of doors and frames must receive shop prime coat. - 2.
+Finish painting, after installation, must be one coat of paint of approved color. - H. Elevator Cabs for Passenger and Service Elevators: - 1.
+Interior and exterior steel surfaces must be given rust resistant treatment before finish is applied. - 2.
 Interior steel surfaces must be factory finished with one coat of paint of approved color. - 3.
-Give exterior faces of car doors one finish coat of paint of approved color. - H. Hoistway Entrances of Freight Elevators: - 1.
-Metal surfaces of doors and frames must receive shop prime coat. - 2.
-Finish painting, after installation, must be one coat of paint of approved color. - I. Elevator Cabs for Freight Elevators: - Give interior of cab one prime coat and a minimum of one coat of paint of approved color. - Give exterior of cab one prime coat and one finish coat of paint of approved color. - 3.
+Give exterior faces of car doors one finish coat of paint of approved color. - I. Elevator Cabs for Freight Elevators: - 1.
+Give interior of cab one prime coat and a minimum of one coat of paint of approved color. - 2.
+Give exterior of cab one prime coat and one finish coat of paint of approved color. - 3.
 All surfaces of door frames, door panels and cab interior surfaces that become damaged or marred must be restored to original condition before final acceptance of work.